spinicist/riesling/docs/devel.rst

 The next key step is calculating the sensitivity maps, or loading them from disk.
 Calculating them currently requires constructing a second ``GridOp`` object within the ``DirectSENSE`` function.
 This uses a very low resolution, so constructing and sorting the grid co-ordinates is usually fast.

-At this point we have all the basic building blocks of a reconstruction pipeline, so we proceed to set one up.
-Generally this means constructing operators that take us from non-Cartesian data to image and vice versa.
-C++ lambda functions are used to provide functions that act as the overall Linear Operator/System.
-These functions are then passed to the iterative optimization routines.
-For conjugate gradients we require two operators - a decoding operator that goes from non-Cartesian data to image, and a system operator that applies both encoding and decoding (i.e. maps from the image to the image, passing through the system).
+If a basis has been specified for a low-rank/subspace reconstruction, then the next step is to replace the GridOp with one including the basis.

+At this point we can create the ReconOp object which combines gridding, FFT, and SENSE channel combination.
+This object is then passed to the iterative optimization routines.
+If the user wants, Töplitz embedding can be enabled.

-After these lambda functions have been constructed, we loop through all the volumes in the input file, load the data, apply the decoding operator to get a starting image, and then apply conjugate gradients to optimize the image.
+We then loop through all the volumes in the input file, load the data, apply the adjoint operator to get a starting image, and then apply conjugate gradients to optimize the image.
 We crop to the desired output FoV and apply a Tukey filter if requested by the user.
 Finally the images are written to disk.